emmajanedrews/base-template/_posts/2017-07-05-introducing-michelle-menches.md

 She had been in real estate for a few years working on her own, but realized that joining a team would be a much better fit for her and a much better place to grow her business. **Once she joined us, things took off quickly.&nbsp;**

 She closed one home in her first three months, but now has three homes set to close this month.
 There has been a lot of learning, but Michelle has taken off quickly.
-Since her first appointment with Rob, she has consistently receiving weekly appointments. **The focus that she used to spend on lead generation and cold calling can now be spent on ensuring her clients’ transactions move along smoothly.**
+Since her first appointment with Rob, she has consistently received weekly appointments. **The focus that she used to spend on lead generation and cold calling can now be spent on ensuring her clients’ transactions move along smoothly.**

 {% include pullquote.html %}

 Michelle is straightforward, honest, and respects her clients.
 She wants them to be as informed as possible about what they can expect from her and from the market.
 Here are a few more fun facts about Michelle:

-* She is married with three kids, ages 16, nine, and two.
+* She is married with three kids, ages 16, nine, and two
 * She is a big movie buff
 * She loves to bake in her free time